Fortis-Collection/fortis/README.md

 `IBooleanFieldWrapper` |
 `IDateTimeFieldWrapper` |
 `IFileFieldWrapper` |
-`IGeneralLinkFieldWrapper` |
-`IImageFieldWrapper` | for all Image fields `IIntegerFieldWrapper` |
+`IGeneralLinkFieldWrapper` | for the General Link field in Sitecore, also implements ILinkFieldWrapper `IImageFieldWrapper` | for all Image fields `IIntegerFieldWrapper` |
 `INumberFieldWrapper` |
-`ILinkFieldWrapper` | for any field which links to another Sitecore item e.g. Link, Droptree, Droplink `IGeneralLinkFieldWrapper` | for the General Link field in Sitecore, also implements ILinkFieldWrapper `IListFieldWrapper` | for all Sitecore fields that have a list `IRichTextFieldWrapper` |
+`ILinkFieldWrapper` | for any field which links to another Sitecore item e.g. Link, Droptree, Droplink `IListFieldWrapper` | for all Sitecore fields that have a list `IRichTextFieldWrapper` |
 `ITextFieldWrapper` | for Single-Line Text, Multiline Text